 The Company also participates in various multi-employer pension plans covering certain employees who are part of collective bargaining agreements.
-Total pension expense for multi-employer plans in 2009, 2008 and 2007 was \$.5 million, \$1.0 million and \$1.4 million, respectively.
+Total pension expense for multi-employer plans in 2010, 2009 and 2008 was \$.5 million, \$.5 million and \$1.0 million, respectively.

-The Company entered into a new agreement in the third quarter of 2008 when one of its collective bargaining contracts expired in July 2008.
-The new agreement allows the Company to freeze its liability to the Central States, a multi-employer defined benefit pension fund, while preserving the pension benefits previously earned by the employees.
-As a result of freezing the Company's liability to the Central States, the Company recorded a charge of \$13.6 million in 2008.
-The Company has paid \$3.0 million in 2008 to the Southern States Savings and Retirement Plan ("Southern States") under the agreement to freeze the Central States liability.
-The remaining \$10.6 million is the present value amount, using a discount rate of 7%, that will be paid to the Central States and had been recorded in other liabilities.
-The Company will pay approximately \$1 million annually over the next 19 years.
+The Company entered into a new agreement in the third quarter of 2008 after one of its collective bargaining contracts expired in July 2008.
+The new agreement allowed the Company to freeze its liability to Central States, a multi-employer defined benefit pension fund, while preserving the pension benefits previously earned by the employees.
+As a result of freezing the Company's liability to Central States, the Company recorded a charge of \$13.6 million in 2008.
+The Company paid \$3.0 million in 2008 to the Southern States Savings and Retirement Plan ("Southern States") under the agreement to freeze Central States liability.
+The remaining \$10.6 million is the present value amount, using a discount rate of 7%, that will be paid to Central States and had been recorded in other liabilities.
+The Company will pay approximately \$1 million annually through 2028.
 The Company will also make future contributions on behalf of these employees to Southern States.
-In addition, the Company incurred approximately \$4 million in expense to settle a strike by union employees covered by this plan.
+During 2008, the Company also incurred approximately \$.4 million in expense to settle a strike by union employees covered by this plan.